 So when the ABC Washington Post poll comes out, look at it as an editorial.

-They and they presented as news.
+And they present it as news.

-It's just uh amazing.
+It's just amazing.

-The Secretary General's son Kojo Annan, who has since been thrown overboard by his father, Kofi, was employed by Kotechna Inspection Services, a Swiss contractor based in Geneva.
+The Secretary General's son, Kojo Annan, who has since been thrown overboard by his father, Kofi, was employed by Kotechna Inspection Services, a Swiss contractor based in Geneva.

-The nature of that relationship is among the issues being investigated by a panel appointed by the UN and several congressional committees.
+The nature of that relationship is among the issues being investigated by a panel appointed by the U.N. and several congressional committees.

 But the memo appears to raise questions about the Secretary General's role.

-The memo appears to contradict what the company has said, said the company's consultant who declined to be identified.
+The memo appears to contradict what the company has said, said the company's consultant, who declined to be identified.

 Copies of the memo were provided to the New York Times, and the consultant confirmed that it was authentic.

-Now, the memo does not state that Kojo was present at the discussion with the Secretary General, but it continues with a description of courtesy meetings on behalf of Kotechna with uh presidents of several African countries held by a person identified as KA.
+Now, the memo does not state that Kojo was present at the discussion with the Secretary General, but it continues with a description of courtesy meetings on behalf of Kotechna with the presidents of several African countries held by a person identified as KA.

 That would be Kofi Annan.

-So the Kofi was at the meeting.
+So Kofi was at the meeting.

 He knew what was going on and told the company that he could be counted on.